MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/geo-s2cell-neighbors-function.md

 ## Returns

 An array of S2 cell neighbors.
-If the S2 Cell is invalid, the query will produce a null result.
+If the S2 Cell is invalid, the query produces a null result.

 > [!NOTE]
 > S2 Cell edges are spherical geodesics.